SuperOfficeDocs/superoffice-docs/user-guide/en/settings/lists/organize/deleted-items-and-headings.md

 3. Check **Show deleted items and headings**.

-4. Double-click the item or heading you want to undelete (shown in red with strikethrough).
+4. Double-click the item or heading you want to un-delete (shown in red with strikethrough).

 5. Click the **Restore** button.